Michael-M-aher/location_picker_flutter_map/README.md

   https://api.maptiler.com/maps/hybrid/{z}/{x}/{y}.jpg?{apikey}
 ```

-use it in the urlTemplate paramter.
+use it in the urlTemplate parameter.

 ```dart